Haley Hopkins: North Carolina Courage

-The North Carolina Courage held multiple first-round picks and selected Hopkins 11th overall in the 2023 NWSL Draft.
+The North Carolina Courage selected Hopkins with the 11th overall pick in the 2023 NWSL Draft.
 She was signed to a three-year contract.
-She made her professional debut on April 1, 2023, coming on for Olivia Wingate in a 3–1 loss at the San Diego Wave.
-On July 29, she scored her first two professional goals, the last two in a 5–0 win against the Orlando Pride in NWSL Challenge Cup group stage.
-On September 2, she scored her first regular-season goal and added an assist to Kerolin in a 3–3 draw against NJ/NY Gotham FC.
-One week later, she started in the Challenge Cup final, which the Courage won 2–0 against Racing Louisville.
-She finished her rookie season with 3 goals in 20 games (5 starts) in all competitions.
+She made her professional debut on April 1, coming on as a substitute for Olivia Wingate in a 3–1 loss to the San Diego Wave.
+On July 29, she scored her first professional goals, netting twice to conclude a 5–0 win over the Orlando Pride in the NWSL Challenge Cup.
+On September 2, she scored her first NWSL regular-season goal and assisted Kerolin in a 3–3 draw against NJ/NY Gotham FC.
+The following week, she made just her third professional start in the Challenge Cup final, helping the Courage prevail 2–0 against Racing Louisville.
+She finished her rookie season with 3 goals in 20 games in all competitions.

-Hopkins scored in two of the first three games at WakeMed Soccer Park in the 2024 season, a 5–1 win against the Houston Dash and a 2–0 win against the Portland Thorns.
-She established a spot in the starting lineup but found the back of the net only once more in the rest of the regular season.
-In the last group stage game of the NWSL x Liga MX Femenil Summer Cup, she assisted Ashley Sanchez and scored in a 3–0 win against Monterrey, helping secure the Courage's place in the semifinals.
-She ended the season with 4 goals in 28 games (20 starts) in all competitions.
+Hopkins began her second season with goals against the Houston Dash and the Portland Thorns in two of the Courage's first three home games at WakeMed Soccer Park.
+She established herself as a starter under Sean Nahas, though she would find the back of the net only once more in the rest of the regular season.
+On July 31, 2024, she scored a goal and assisted Ashley Sanchez in a 3–0 win against Monterrey, clinching the Courage's place in the NWSL x Liga MX Femenil Summer Cup semifinals.
+She ended the season with 4 goals in 28 games in all competitions.

 Kansas City Current

-The Kansas City Current announced on January 30, 2025, that they had acquired Hopkins from the Courage for $50,000 in intra-league transfer funds.
-She was signed to a two-year contract extension.
+On January 30, 2025, Hopkins was traded to the Kansas City Current for $50,000 in intraleague transfer funds.
+She signed a two-year contract extension through 2027.
+On April 26, she made her first start and scored her first goal for the Current in her return to WakeMed, though the Courage won the match 3–2.
+In July, she was named the Teal Rising Cup MVP after scoring twice against Palmeiras in the Current-hosted exhibition tournament.
+She finished the season with 1 goal in 21 appearances in all competitions as the Current won their first NWSL Shield, though lost 2–1 to eventual champions Gotham FC in the playoff quarterfinals.

+On March 22, 2026, Hopkins scored her first goal of the season in a 2–1 loss to the Chicago Stars.
+The next month, she was named the Teal Rising Cup MVP for the second year after scoring a hat trick against Palmeiras in the exhibition final.
+Following the summer departure of Ally Sentnor, Kansas City head coach Chris Armas gave Hopkins a regular place in the starting lineup.
+On July 29, she scored twice in a 5–1 win over Racing Louisville, the first brace of her NWSL career.
+The next game, she scored her fifth goal of the season in a 1–1 draw with Angel City FC, setting a new career high.